-University of Hawai'i Libraries
+University of Hawai'i at Mānoa Library

-The UHM's Hamilton, Sinclair and John A. Burns School of Medicine Health Sciences (JABSOM) libraries comprise the largest collection of research materials in the state and Pacific Basin.
-Collections total more than 25,000 journals and periodical titles.
-The ScienceDirect and EBSCOhost databases provide searchable full text access to more than 5,000 journals and magazines; full text access is limited to UH students and faculty.
-More than 150 electronic databases covering a variety of subjects are searchable (by topic or title) from the Library's "Databases and Indexes" link at http://libweb.hawaii.edu/uhmlib/index.htm.
-Relevant nursing and allied health databases, including CINAHL, ERIC, PsychINFO, and PubMed, may also be searched from the Science & Technology Reference web site http://www.hawaii.edu/libraries/
+The University of Hawai'i at Mānoa (UHM) Library comprises the largest collection of research materials in the state and Pacific Basin.
+The collection includes more than 48,000 currently received journals and periodical titles.
+The Library provide searchable full text access to more than 27,000 journals and magazines; full text access is limited to UH students and faculty.
+More than 400 electronic databases covering a variety of subjects are listed from the Library's "Databases" link at http://libweb.hawaii.edu/uhmlib.
+Relevant nursing and allied health databases, including CINAHL, ERIC, PsycINFO, and PubMed, may also be searched.